Supported data sources and file types

 The following file types are supported for scanning, for schema extraction, and classification where applicable:

-- Structured file formats supported by extension: AVRO, ORC, PARQUET, CSV, JSON, PSV, SSV, TSV, TXT, XML, GZIP
+- Structured file formats supported by extension include scanning, schema extraction, and asset and column level classification: AVRO, ORC, PARQUET, CSV, JSON, PSV, SSV, TSV, TXT, XML, GZIP

-- Document file formats supported by extension: DOC, DOCM, DOCX, DOT, ODP, ODS, ODT, PDF, POT, PPS, PPSX, PPT, PPTM, PPTX, XLC, XLS, XLSB, XLSM, XLSX, XLT
+- Document file formats supported by extension include scanning and asset level classification: DOC, DOCM, DOCX, DOT, ODP, ODS, ODT, PDF, POT, PPS, PPSX, PPT, PPTM, PPTX, XLC, XLS, XLSB, XLSM, XLSX, XLT

 - The Microsoft Purview Data Map also supports custom file extensions and custom parsers.